macumbista/vectorsynthesis/README.md

 —-NATIVE PD OBJECTS of NOTE

 	[phasor~] : sawtooth ramp generator
-	[wrap~] : remainder of a division operation, used here to generate phase-locked harmonics of [phasor~]
+	[wrap~] : remainder of a division operation, used here to generate phase-locked harmonics of [phasor~].
+		Adding an offset before [wrap~] changes the phase, and adding a multiplication before [wrap~] changes the harmonic, since the object "wraps" any incoming signal over 1 back to phase = 0 degrees.
+	[cos~] : transforms the signal from [phasor~] to a cosine wave.
+Adding an offset before [cos~] changes the phase, and adding a multiplication before [cos~] changes the harmonic, since the objects "wraps" any incoming signal over 1 back to phase = 0 degrees.

 —-FUNCTION GENERATORS